rgb-protocol/RGB-Documentation/rgb-contract-implementation/schema/non-inflatable-fungible-asset-schema.md

 # Schema example: Non-Inflatable Assets

-In this section, we will look more closely at an actual example of an RGB Contract Schema written in Rust and contained in the [nia.rs](https://github.com/RGB-WG/rgb-schemata/blob/master/src/nia.rs) file from the [RGB Schemata Repository](../../annexes/rgb-library-map.md#rgb-schemata).
+In this section, we will look more closely at an actual example of an RGB Contract Schema written in Rust and contained in the [nia.rs](https://github.com/rgb-protocol/rgb-schemas/blob/master/src/nia.rs) file from the [RGB Schemas Repository](../../annexes/rgb-library-map.md#rgb-schemas).
 The Repository contains an example set of schema templates related to other types of contracts.
 This Schema, which we will be using as an example in this chapter, allows for the contract setup of N**on-Inflatable Assets** **(NIA)** that can be considered as the RGB analog to Ethereum's fungible tokens created with the ERC20 standard.

 We can observe that a Schema can be divided into several general sections: